SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 The Live Firmware Activation support attribute (key=7) indicates whether the component is subject to Live Firmware Activation.
-If the attribute is False, the component will not be updated before the next CCA Platform software component.
+If the attribute is set to `false`, the component will not be updated before the next CCA Platform software update.

 The CCA platform software component Live Firmware activation support attribute is optional in a CCA Platform software component.